Western Michigan vs. Toledo NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Western Michigan and its opponents have gone over the current 54.5-point total in four of seven games this season.

-- Toledo has combined with its opponents to score more than 54.5 points in one game this season.
+- Toledo's games have gone over 54.5 points in only one opportunity this season.

-- Saturday's total is 4.2 points lower than the two team's combined 58.7 points per game average.

-- This contest's total is 9.5 points above the 45 these two squads combine to surrender per game this season.
+- The combined points per game average of the two teams, 58.7, is 4.2 points more than Saturday's over/under.

+- The 45 combined points per game that these two squads have allowed this season are 9.5 fewer than the 54.5 total in this contest.

 Western Michigan Stats and Trends